Dana Countryman: Current work

-Countryman embarked on a change-of-pace for 2017's Girlville!
-New Songs in the Style of Yesterday's Hits!
-Inspired by the classic girl-group genre of the early 1960s, the album contains 19 original songs performed by a variety of female vocalists including Tricia Countryman, Lisa Mychols, Swan Dive's Molly Felder, Pop 4's Andrea Perry, Kelly Harland, Lisa Jenio, Julie Johnson Sand, Kathy Hettel, Tana Cunningham and Mary Chris Henry.
-Alan Haber commented on this album, released on the Australian label Teensville Records: "...this heartfelt, loving tribute to the sounds of 1960s girl groups shares the same depth of commitment and heart that Dana Countryman put into his much-loved pop songs trilogy...the only tangible difference here is that the 19 songs on offer are sung by an array of talented female vocalists chosen by Dana because they could match him heartbeat for heartbeat and bring to life his wonderful, period-esque songs, written from the perspective of a 16-year-old girl living in the early 1960s."
+In 2017, Countryman released Girlville!
+New Songs in the Style of Yesterday's Hits!, a departure from his previous work inspired by the girl-group genre of the early 1960s.
+The album features 19 original songs performed by a variety of female vocalists, including Tricia Countryman, Lisa Mychols, Molly Felder of Swan Dive, Andrea Perry of Pop 4, Kelly Harland, Lisa Jenio, Julie Johnson Sand, Kathy Hettel, Tana Cunningham and Mary Chris Henry.
+The album was released on the Australian label Teensville Records.
+Reviewing the album, Alan Haber wrote that it was "a heartfelt, loving tribute to the sounds of 1960s girl groups" sharing "the same depth of commitment and heart" as Countryman's previous pop songs trilogy, noting that the 19 songs were "sung by an array of talented female vocalists chosen by Dana because they could match him heartbeat for heartbeat."

 In October 2017 The Joy of Pop was released, containing 14 new songs.
 Goldmine magazine reviewer John Borack described the album as "another in a long line of excellent albums that find (Countryman) making like a one-man Brill Building.
 Taking his musical cues from the Beach Boys, Nilsson, the Beatles, Gilbert O’Sullivan, and various ‘60s/’70s AM radio hits, the unashamedly retro The Joy of Pop is an enjoyable romp..."